Helpdesk Training Article

 Cheating, or attempting to cheat, is malpractice.
 To protect the integrity and reliability of our exams we have strategies, such as statistical analysis, that counter and identify attempts at malpractice.
 We investigate suspected malpractice, and this may delay your result.

-If we determine that our regulations have been broken and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.
+If we determine that our regulations were not followed and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.
 We may also ban you from taking future Cambridge English exams.

 7. Results